jgchoti/vscode-git/branch.md

 ### 🪄 Open Branch Menu

-Click the current branch name in the blue bar at the bottom-left corner of VS Code (e.g. “main” or “master”)
+Click the current branch name in the the bottom-left corner of VS Code (e.g. “main” or “master”)

 ### ➕ Click “Create New Branch”